EvoTestOps/VisualLogAnalyzer/README.md

 - **“No comparison runs found”-error:** Check “Match filenames”-setting.
 If it is enabled intentionally, ensure that the log data directory structure is consistent.

-- **Timestamps:** If the timestamps are incorrect, try modifying the PostgreSQL time zone setting in the `docker-compose.yml` file.
+- **Timestamps:** If the timestamps are incorrect, try modifying the PostgreSQL time zone setting in the env file.